 Aegon needed a faster way to implement changes in a customer’s insurance plan (i.e. marriage, divorce, buying a house), and implemented a Runner type RPA to complete this function.
 From using 17 applications across 195 different screens, this process was streamlined from 141 minutes to 21 minutes of work.

-Integrators to replace humans as solution for IT gaps
+Integrators to replace humans as a solution for IT gaps

 While the concept is quite simple – keep input data similar between systems – in reality this helps employees by considerably reducing their manual labor.
 Many business processes are often not seamlessly matched by supporting IT solutions.
 Employees often have to fill this gap between systems by acting as ‘integrator’, manually copying information over from one system to another to continue the process.
 An integrator software robot solves this instantly and without mistakes, all the while allowing for consistency among all departments, and keeping all records up to date as information is received over several different systems.